netdata/netdata/web/api/queries/countif/README.md

 ## how to use

-This query cannot be used in alarms.
+This query cannot be used in alerts.

 `countif` changes the units of charts.
 The result of the calculation is always from zero to 1, expressing the percentage of database points that matched the condition.